-Our beautiful oxidized copper White Tara statue has all of the classic features.
+Our beautiful oxidized copper Seven Eyed Tara statue has all of the classic features.
 Therefore, she is depicted with 7 eyes, 2 lotus flowers and she displays the Abhaya and Varada mudras.
-Additionally, White Tara is seated in the full lotus pose on a single lotus pedestal.
+Additionally, Seven Eyed Tara is seated in the full lotus pose on a single lotus pedestal.
 Our Nepali artisan gave the statue an antiquated finish with the use of oxidized copper.

 The Abhaya mudra is known as the protection mudra.
-Indeed, this is a classic mudra used by many Buddhas and Bodhisattvas.
+Indeed, this is a classic mudra used by many Buddhas and bodhisattvas.
 The mudra is meant to inspire a sense of fearlessness and confidence in devotees.
-White Tara is depicting it with her left hand held chest high and palm facing forward.
+Seven Eyed Tara is depicting it with her left hand held chest high and palm facing forward.

-Our White Tara statue is also using the Varada or “gift giving” mudra.
-Therefore, White Tara must be affiliated with gift giving.
-Indeed, she is also known as the Cintachakra or “wish fulfilling wheel”.
+Our Seven Eyed Tara statue is also using the Varada or “gift giving” mudra.
+Indeed, Seven Eyed Tara is very generous and she is also known as the Cintachakra or “wish fulfilling wheel”.
 Additionally, she has the attributes of long life, healing, compassion and serenity.

-White Tara is one of the most common depictions of the Bodhisattva Tara.
+Seven Eyed Tara is one of the most popular embodiments of the bodhisattva Tara.
 The origins of Tara lie in the compassion of Avalokiteshvara.
-In fact, it is believed by devotees that she was born from a teardrop that fell from his eye.
-After her conception, Tara refused incarnation as a male.
-This is because she feels that there are not enough fully fledged female Buddhas.
-As a result, she has made a vow to forego awakening until this disparity has been corrected.
-Click here to learn more about the virtues and aspirations of the Tara Bodhisattva.
+In fact, it is believed that she was born from a teardrop that fell from his eye.
+Tara refused reincarnation as a male because she feels that there are not enough fully fledged female Buddhas.
+Click here to learn more about the Tara’s virtues and aspirations.